miangoaren/miangoaren.github.io/_teaching/proteins.md

   <li><a href="https://www.youtube.com/@miangoar_bio">The 10 lectures on YouTube</a></li>
   <li><a href="https://github.com/miangoar/AI-driven-protein-desig">A GitHub repository</a> containing the following resources:
     <ol type="a">
-      <li>Tools: recommended libraries organized into 10+ categories such as protein sequence and structure processing, data downloading, machine learning, etc.</li>
+      <li>Tools: recommended libraries organized into +10 categories such as protein sequence and structure processing, data management, machine learning, etc.</li>
       <li>Learning resources: courses and blogs to learn topics such as Python, data science, bioinformatics, etc.</li>
       <li>Databases: recommended sources to download protein data (i.e., sequences, structures, embeddings, (meta)genomes).</li>
       <li>Tutorials: tutorials for learning how to process and analyze protein science data.</li>